csainsbury/kairoslms/remote-install-guide.md

 ## 6. Set Up API Credentials

-### Gmail API Credentials
+### Gmail and Calendar API Credentials

+You have two authentication options for Gmail and Calendar APIs:

+#### Option A: OAuth 2.0 Authentication (Requires Browser Access)

 1. Go to the [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a new project
-3. Enable the Gmail API
+3. Enable the Gmail API and Google Calendar API
-4. Create OAuth 2.0 credentials
+4. Create OAuth 2.0 credentials (Desktop client type)
 5. Download the credentials JSON file
 6. Create the config directory and upload the credentials: